The corporate values are the standards of behavior that every employee in the organization strives to live every day.

 2. Effort: Goals can lead to more effort; for example, if one typically produces 4 widgets per hour, and has the goal of producing 6, one may work more intensely towards

 3. Persistence: Someone becomes more likely to work through setbacks if pursuing a goal.

 4. Cognition: Goals can lead individuals to develop and change their behavior.

 Employees are required to contribute to increasing the effectiveness and efficiency of an organization to fulfil the company policy and objectives.
 This should not be limited to quality initiatives.
 Improvement in business strategy, business results, customer, employee and supplier relationships is subject to continual improvement.
 Put simply, it means ‘getting better all the time’.

 OPPORTUNITIES FOR OTHER PEOPLE’S SUCCESS

 Brian Tracy explained it best when he said, “Successful people are always looking for opportunities to help others.
 Unsuccessful people are always asking, ‘What’s in it for me?’”
-Employees can help each others to succeed for example by sharing their network with others, show how much they appreciate other employees and the contribution they are making, giving honest and open feedback in a constructive and uplifting way or simply share their knowledge to other employees.
+Employees can help each other to succeed for example by sharing their network with others, show how much they appreciate other employees and the contribution they are making, giving honest and open feedback in a constructive and uplifting way or simply share their knowledge to other employees.